The RDA Sunshine Coast offers a range of support services to connect business and community groups with government funding.

-The Capital Grants Programme provides funding to assist non-government primary and secondary school communities to improve capital infrastructure where they otherwise may not have access to sufficient capital resources.
+The Capital Grants Program provides funding to non-government primary and secondary school communities to improve infrastructure, if they do not have enough capital resources.

 Australia Council has developed a new grants model which will support a diverse range of artists, artistic practice, organisations and arts activity.

 - Career development grants for individuals and groups – $5,000 – $25,000

 - Arts projects for individuals and groups – $10,000 – $50,000

 - Arts projects – organisations – $10,000 to $100,000

 The Fund is focused on the broad areas of health and wellbeing, community safety, the environment and education.